paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 ---

 > [!TIP]
 > Next time you feel friction using *any* tool: ask which level it belongs to.
-Big Design friction means you can't even get started.
-Small Design friction means the default doesn't make sense.
+Big Design friction means some people face barriers before they even begin.
+Small Design friction means users encounter difficulty trying to achieve their goals.
 Micro Design friction means one small thing that should be better.

 ---